Home —> LED Bar Lights for Vision-Guided Robots on Conveyor Belts

 Illuminators for conveyors backlight and direct light

-In some cases, the most effective approach is to illuminate the conveyor belt from below.
-This technique, known as backlighting, creates a silhouette of the object being transported.
+In some cases, the most effective approach is to light the conveyor belt from below.
+This technique, known as backlighting, forms a silhouette of the object being transported.
 The resulting high-contrast image is particularly useful for:

 • Detecting edges, profiles, and contours.